 As if our day wasn’t packed enough, we went on a 10pm session of stargazing with Awasi’s resident astronomer Jorge Antonio Corante Fernández.
 With an the average annual rainfall of 1mm, and 0% humidity nearly every day of the year, the Atacama has some of the clearest and most spectacular conditions.

-See the slideshow for all the gorgeous natural patterns that we found around the geysers, but until then we had to show you this one ripple effect.
+We couldn’t get over alll the gorgeous natural patterns that we found around the geysers.
 (For any of my fellow design lovers, Ann Sacks Tiles actually makes a very expensive and similar pattern–I would re-do my bathroom floors in this pattern in a heartbeat!)

 On our way back to the hotel for checkout, we ambled through tiny villages, along beautiful lakes, and past active volcanoes taking photo pitstops at every turn.
 Atacama isn’t just beautiful, it takes beauty to a whole new extreme.